saurabh7412/AttireGuru/README.md

 * CSS
 * JavaScript

-For storing user data we also used localStorage , JSON-Server, REDUX.
+For storing user data we also used JSON-Server & REDUX Store.

 ## How to run the Project
-* Open pages directory.
+* Open the pages directory.
-* Clone this repo and run using live server command 'npm run start'.
+* Clone this repo and run using the live server command 'npm run start'.

 ## End Notes 📑
-In this project we have tried to achieve a near to perfect clone of the original website images provided as much as possible.
-This entire journey of this construct week has given us experiences and we have learned lots of things by applying to the real website and it gave us  lot of confidence.
-Most of the features are added and functionality of the website is achieved.
+In this project, we have tried to achieve a near-to-perfect clone of the original website images provided as much as possible.
+This entire journey of this construct week has given us experiences and we have learned lots of things by applying to the actual website and it gave us a lot of confidence.
+Most of the features are added and the functionality of the website is achieved.